REvaNTH-404/Experiment-20_Sorting_Algorithm/README.md

 ***

 ## 🏷️ Title of the Experiment
-[cite_start]To study and implement Sorting Algorithms: Selection Sort, Insertion Sort, and Bubble Sort[cite: 2377, 2378].
+To study and implement Sorting Algorithms: Selection Sort, Insertion Sort, and Bubble Sort
 ***

 ## 🛠️ Tools Used